nautsio/nautsio.github.io/_posts/2016-02-03-scheduling-containers-and-more-with-nomad.md

 > We were told that there would be a new version released before the Dutch Docker Day but nothing appeared, until the day before the event.

 Time went by and the workshop was taking shape nicely.
 We have a nice setup with a cluster of machines that automatically bootstrap the Nomad cluster and set up it's basic configuration.
 We were told that there would be a new version released before the Dutch Docker Day but nothing appeared, until the day before the event.
 I was both excited and terrified!
-The HashiCorp team worked long hours to get the new release of Nomad done in time for the Dutch Docker Day so <a href="#">Armon Dadgar</a>, the CTO of HashiCorp and original creator of Nomad, could present the new features during his talk.
+The HashiCorp team worked long hours to get the new release of Nomad done in time for the Dutch Docker Day so [Armon Dadgar](http://www.google.com), the CTO of HashiCorp and original creator of Nomad, could present the new features during his talk.
 This of course is a great thing, except for the fact that the workshop was entirely aimed at 0.1.2 and we had none of these new features incorporated into our Vagrant box.
 Were we going to throw all our work overboard and just start over, the night before the event?

 It took until late in the evening to get an updated [Vagrant box](http://www.google.com) with a bootstrapped Consul cluster and the new Nomad version, in order to showcase the auto discovery feature and Consul integration that 0.2.0 added.
 However, the slides for the workshop were still referencing the problems we encountered when trying out the 0.1.0 and 0.1.2 release, so all the slides and statements we had made about things not working or being released in the future had to be aligned with the fixes and improvements that came with the new release.
 After some hours of hectic editing during the morning of the event, the slides were finally updated and showcased all the glorious new features!